Comprehensive Town Planning

 modification, and expansion through the continuing process of review.
 The new

 format involves the following planning process.
-Initial Adoption of the Plan:

 Ongoing Public Input: